kristinemlarson/gnssrefl/docs/pages/gnssir.md

 <CODE>gnssir p041 2020 150 </CODE>

 **Warning: eventually the newarc method will become the default.**  I am allowing both to exist for a while so that users aren't faced with non-working analysis strategies.
-The azimuth limits have different names so that you can have a single json file.
+The azimuth limits have different variable names so that you can store them in a single json file.

 [Additional inputs](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.gnssir_cl.html)